vulcanoai/vulcanoai.github.io/docs/N8N_WORKFLOW_GUIDELINES.md

 - Location: All workflow JSON files must reside in `n8n/workflows/`.
 - Read/write data: Workflows may read `/data/*.json` and write to `/data/**` via GitHub API or repo runner (as configured).
 Do not write outside `data/`.
 - Credentials: Reference n8n credentials by name; never paste tokens into JSON.
+- Production visibility: Do NOT commit production workflows to the public repo.
+Keep real prod flows private in your n8n instance.
+Only sanitized templates belong in Git under `n8n/workflows/templates/`.
+The `n8n/workflows/production/` directory is git‑ignored by default.
 - Scheduled jobs: Encode timing inside the workflow (Schedule Trigger).
 Default cadences:
   - Social: 30–60 minutes (we use 45m in production).
   - Daily summaries: every 24h.